 This control toggles the analog audio tone on and off.
 This applies to the analog audio out, the AES out, and the embedded tone on the SDI out.
-Advanced configuration of digital and analog audio reference levels is available in the Config menu.
+Advanced configuration of digital and analog audio reference levels is available in the Config menu in the BrightEye Control application.